harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 In 2-3 hours time, you are asked to influence a large number of people from varying background with innumerable opinions.
 One of the most effective way is cinema.
 It may be documentary, tv/web series or movie.
 It evokes emotions – you cry yourself, you become empathetic, you enrage, you laugh at the end you become one with a character which is so alien to you just 2-3 hours before.
 You feel for that character, you think what I can do to a lifeless and imaginary character. – Well I guess by this time you might have figured out I love movies.
 Here is a list of special mentions –

-## Kannada
+## ಕನ್ನಡ (Kannada)
-* **Ulidavaru Kandanthe** – a cult movie from my favorite actor Rakshit Shetty.
+* **ಉಳಿದವರು ಕಂಡಂತೆ (Ulidavaru Kandanthe)** – a cult movie from my favorite actor Rakshit Shetty.
 And he directed it, wrote it and guess even wrote lyrics for it.
 What an acting!!
 What a story!!!
 “As seen by the rest” – a perfect tagline which sums up the movie.
-* **Lucia** – I should not compare any movie to another if story is not same.
+* **ಲೂಸಿಯಾ (Lucia)** – I should not compare any movie to another if story is not same.
 Yet this movie is special.
 It makes somehow springs the comparison to momento and inception.
 Direction by Pawan Kumar, acting by Shruthi Hariharan and Satish.
-* **UTurn** – Though ending is little unexpected in a bad way, yet the story building throughout the movie is awesome.
+* **ಉ-ಟರ್ನ್ (U-Turn)** – Though ending is little unexpected in a bad way, yet the story building throughout the movie is awesome.
 Again a Pawan Kumar direction.
 Sharadha Srinath has acted well so are the other actors Roger, Dileep, etc.
-* **RangiTaranga** – A suspense thriller, nice story.
+* **ರಂಗಿ ತರಂಗ (RangiTaranga)** – A suspense thriller, nice story.
 Again a fresh way of showing the suspense and horror movie.
 Anup Bhandari a multi talented director.
-* **Attahasa** – A biography has to be directed like this.
+* **ಅಟ್ಟಹಾಸ (Attahasa)** – A biography has to be directed like this.
 It gives full story realistically and yet so nicely showed.
 Suresh what an acting.
-* **Kirik Party** – Ahh is there a story??? nope there are memories which will make you to watch it again and again.
+* **ಕಿರಿಕ್ ಪಾರ್ಟಿ (Kirik Party)** – Ahh is there a story??? nope there are memories which will make you to watch it again and again.
 An another Rakshith Shetty adventure.
 Everyone in the movie has done their job so perfectly.
-* **Godhi Banna Saadharna Maikattu** – A socially relevent topic and a good story nicely shot.
+* **ಗೋಧಿ ಬಣ್ಣ ಸಾಧಾರಣ ಮೈ ಕಟ್ಟು (Godhi Banna Saadharna Maikattu)** – A socially relevent topic and a good story nicely shot.
 For an actor to show his/her talent, they dont need dialogues or some actions.
 Just facial expression is more than enough – Anant nag.
 He will steel the show without much dialogues.
-* **Rama Rama Re** – Movie begins with Ramayana and ends with Bhagavad Geeta.
+* **ರಾಮ ರಾಮ ರೇ (Rama Rama Re)** – Movie begins with Ramayana and ends with Bhagavad Geeta.
 A man’s life, his environments influence, his actions and his duties.
 A concept is shown so nicely.
-* **Beladhingala Baale** - Story between a chess grandmaster and an annoymous well wisher.
+* **ಬೆಳದಿಂಗಳ ಬಾಲೆ (Beladhingala Baale)** - Story between a chess grandmaster and an annoymous well wisher.
 Chess master tries to solve series of puzzles to find the annoymous well wisher.
-* **Gulto** - A first of its kind in Kannada where it explains how data is equivalent to gold.
+* **ಗುಳ್ಟು (Gultoo)** - A first of its kind in Kannada where it explains how data is equivalent to gold.
 The story has good twists and turns and sums up the social message well.
-* **Nishkarsha** - Bank robery turns into hostage scenario.
+* **ನಿಷ್ಕರ್ಷ (Nishkarsha)** - Bank robery turns into hostage scenario.
 A die hard cop is given the case to rescue the hostages.
-* **Prathyartha** - Mysuru Dasara, a plan to assasinate an important dignitary.
+* **ಪ್ರತ್ಯರ್ಥ (Prathyartha)** - Mysuru Dasara, a plan to assasinate an important dignitary.
 Ramesh Arvind, a common man is forced to follow orders.
 The film revolves around how he finds friends from unkown quarters and tries to save everything.
-* **Shhh** - An Upendra classic.
+* **ಶ್ (Shhh)** - An Upendra classic.
 An horror story.
 It has enough of humor scenes, suspense, horror elements and a strong story.
-* **Bell Bottom** - A police constable who has dream to become a detective, gets an oppurtunity to prove his mettle when a series of burglar happens in the town.
+* **ಬೆಲ್ ಬಾಟಮ್ (Bell Bottom)** - A police constable who has dream to become a detective, gets an oppurtunity to prove his mettle when a series of burglar happens in the town.
-* **Ugram** - The most I like about this movie is its strong character building of the hero.
+* **ಉಗ್ರಂ (Ugram)** - The most I like about this movie is its strong character building of the hero.
 Even the cinematography of the movie and dialogues are a treat for viewers.
-* **Ondhu Motteya Kathe** - Comedy in a movie should be situation based.
+* **ಒಂದು ಮೊಟ್ಟೆಯ ಕಥೆ (Ondhu Motteya Kathe)** - Comedy in a movie should be situation based.
 This film shows it.
 An important topic is taken for the film and the situations make you laugh as well feel sad about the hero's condition.
-* **Kvaludhari** - What to say about this movie.
+* **ಕಾವಲುಧಾರಿ (Kavaludhari)** - What to say about this movie.
 Two murders need to be solved.
 A cop takes interst and starts solving it.
 The way mystery unfolds and the way it is explained, it is really in another level.
 Its a must watch.
-* **Operation Alamelamma** - Police trying to solve a kidnap and suspect is a common man who is a branded item freak.
+* **ಆಪರೇಷನ್ ಅಲಮೇಲಮ್ಮ (Operation Alamelamma)** - Police trying to solve a kidnap and suspect is a common man who is a branded item freak.
 The story revolves around this common man.
 The humor and the mystry combination is biggest plus of this movie.
-* **Shubhamangala** - A Puttanna Kanagal movie based on a novel.
+* **ಶುಭಮಂಗಳ (Shubhamangala)** - A Puttanna Kanagal movie based on a novel.
 A 70's movie, where female protagonist needs to be independent and full fill her promise to father.
 Along with that needs to maintain her friendship with male protagonist.
-* **Simple aagi ondhu love story** - hero goes and meets a heroine and discuss about their past relationship.
+* **ಸಿಂಪಲ್ ಆಗಿ ಒಂದು ಲವ್ ಸ್ಟೋರಿ (Simple aagi ondhu love story)** - hero goes and meets a heroine and discuss about their past relationship.
 A simple story and yet the way it is laid out is different.
 Film dialogues, editing, cinematography are a big plus.
-* **Sarakari Hiriya Prarthamika Shaale** - A school needs to be protected from the clossure.
+* **ಸರಕಾರಿ ಹಿರಿಯ ಪ್ರಾರ್ಥಮಿಕ ಶಾಲೆ (Sarakari Hiriya Prarthamika Shaale)** - A school needs to be protected from the clossure.
 Students take it upon themselves to save it.
 Kids and Ananth Nag acting takes this film to next level.
-* **Yarigu Helabedi** - One of the Ananth Nag Ganesha series.
+* **ಯಾರಿಗೂ ಹೇಳ್ಬೇಡಿ (Yarigu Helabedi)** - One of the Ananth Nag Ganesha series.
 Ladies of an Appartment complex dream of buying individual houses.
 They take help from Ganesha a "well wisher".
-* **Ganesha Subramanya** - Another of Ananth Nag Ganesha series.
+* **ಗಣೇಶ ಸುಬ್ರಮಣ್ಯ (Ganesha Subramanya)** - Another of Ananth Nag Ganesha series.
 Two brother's want to lead a bachelour's life.
 The difficulties faced due to female dominated society.
-* **Ganeshana Madhuve** - Yet another Ananth Nag Ganesha series.
+* **ಗಣೇಶನ ಮದುವೆ (Ganeshana Madhuve)** - Yet another Ananth Nag Ganesha series.
 The fight between the renters and owner of the appartment complex.
 The hero is the representative to fight the cause of renters.
+* **ಗೌರಿ ಗಣೇಶ (Gowri Ganesha)** - Yet another Ananth Nag classic.
+A guy who comes to know about the secrets of a woman and uses it to blackmail and teach the men who caused trouble to her.
-* **ApthaMitra** - A couple buys a haunted house against the recommendation of their relatives.
+* **ಆಪ್ತ ಮಿತ್ರ (ApthaMitra)** - A couple buys a haunted house against the recommendation of their relatives.
 The hero arrives to help solve the problem.
 I guess actress Soundarya's last movie and what an acting she has done!!!
-* **Vrithra** - A lady cop is given to file a report of a sucide case.
+* **ವ್ರಿತ್ರ (Vrithra)** - A lady cop is given to file a report of a sucide case.
 What she uncovers goes beyond a simple sucide case.
 A slow and yet an engaging mystry.
-* **Love Mocktail** - Its a simple story where there are hero's multiple past relationships stories.
+* **ಲವ್ ಮೊಕ್ಟೈಲ್ (Love Mocktail)** - Its a simple story where there are hero's multiple past relationships stories.
 Yet its a feel good movie.
 I guess situation and humor is nice.
 At the end it makes you feel.
-* **Kapata Nataka Patradari** - An auto driver is called by police for an enquiry about missing people.
+* **ಕಪಟ ನಾಟಕ ಪಾತ್ರದಾರಿ (Kapata Nataka Patradari)** - An auto driver is called by police for an enquiry about missing people.
 Driver narates his story about the Auto.
-* **Nanna Prakara** - A cop is tasked to investigate a car accident.
+* **ನನ್ನ ಪ್ರಕಾರ (Nanna Prakara)** - A cop is tasked to investigate a car accident.
 His search to find the identity of desceased person in the car leads him to more mystries.
-* **Chambal** - This is a story of the D K Ravi.
+* **ಚಂಬಲ್ (Chambal)** - This is a story of the D K Ravi.
 The film gives its view in a very good way.
-* **Avane Srimanarayana** - Set in a fictional town, a tussel between two brothers, a missing treasure and funky cop.
+* **ಅವನೇ ಶ್ರೀಮನ್ನಾರಾಯಣ (Avane Srimanarayana)** - Set in a fictional town, a tussel between two brothers, a missing treasure and funky cop.
 The film has its short comings and yet is nice watch.
 * **Alidu Ulidhavaru** - A ghost buster goes to a haunted house to disprove that ghost exists.
 A horror and suspense movie.
 * **Birbal Trilogy** - A lawyer takes up client case who is falsely accused of murder.
 * **Striker** - Hero is not able to identify whether an incident happening in life is real thing or dream.